Ellora Caves: The Hindu monuments: Caves 13–29

 The later caves, 14, 15 and 16, were constructed during the Rashtrakuta period, some being dated to between the 8th to 10th centuries.
-Work first began in Caves 14 and 15 with Cave 16, the world's largest monolith, being the last of the three to be constructed.
+Work first began in Caves 14 and 15 with Cave 16, the "world's largest single monolith", that is located in the Kailash temple in Maharashtra, India, being the last of the three to be constructed.
 These caves were completed in the 8th century with the support of king Krishna I.

 Early Hindu temples: Dhumar Lena, Cave 29

 Construction in the early Hindu caves commenced before any of the Buddhist or Jain caves.
 These early caves were generally dedicated to the Hindu god Shiva, although the iconography suggests that the artisans gave other gods and goddesses of Hinduism prominent and equal reverence.
 A common feature of these cave temples was a rock-cut linga-yoni within the core of the shrine with each being surrounded by a space for circumambulation (parikrama).

 Cave 29, also called Dhumar Lena, is one of earliest excavations in Ellora and among the largest.
 Early Hindu temple building in the cave centred around the "Vale Ganga", a natural waterfall that was integrated into the monument.
 The waterfall is visible from a rock carved balcony to the south and has been described as "falling over great Shiva's brow", particularly during monsoon season.
 The carvings in this cave are larger than life size but, according to author Dhavalikar, they are "corpulent, stumpy with disproportionate limbs" compared to those found in other Ellora caves.